-AMI is exposed to changes in interest rates in its cash and cash equivalents, certain investments and restricted cash.
-Based on year end balances, it is estimated that a 100-basis point increase or decrease in interest rates would increase or decrease annual profit or loss by \$0.3 million at March 31, 2022 (2021 Combined - \$0.6 million).
+AMI is exposed to changes in interest rates in its cash and cash equivalents, certain investments, and restricted cash.
+Based on year end balances, it is estimated that a 100-basis point increase or decrease in interest rates would increase or decrease annual profit or loss by \$0.3 million (2022 - \$0.3 million).